kaBeech/tensort/README.md

 Now let's take a look at how everything compares.
-Here is a graph showing the benchmarking results in both in both robustness and time efficiency for Quicksort, Mergesort, 2-Bit Tensort, 4-Bit Tensort, Robustsort (Permutations), Robustsort (Bogo), Robustsort (Magic), and Bubblesort:
+Here is a graph showing the benchmarking results in both in both robustness and time efficiency for Quicksort, Mergesort, Standard Logarithmic Tensort, Robustsort (Permutations), Robustsort (Bogo), Robustsort (Magic), and Bubblesort:

 ...Coming Soon!